-Over the last decade, research on air quality-climate interactions and feedbacks has brought new attention of policy communities on the possibility of win-win mitigation policies that could both improve air quality and mitigate climate change, possibly also reducing the cost of interventions (Anenberg et al., 2012; Shindell et al., 2012; Schmale et al., 2014a, 2014b; Sadiq et al., 2017; Shindell et al., 2017a; Fay et al., 2018; Harmsen et al., 2020).
-Haines et al. (Haines et al., 2017) and Shindell et al. (2017a) connect the measures to mitigate SLCFs with the achievements of some of the SDGs.
-Indeed, most studies on co-benefits to date focus on the impacts of climate mitigation strategies, in particular to meet Nationally Determined Contributions (NDCs) and/or specific global temperature targets, on air quality and human health (West et al., 2013; Rao et al., 2016; Shindell et al., 2016; Zhang et al., 2016; Chang et al., 2017; Haines et al., 2017; Shindell et al., 2017a; Li et al., 2018; Markandya et al., 2018; Williams et al., 2018; Xie et al., 2018; Lelieveld et al., 2019).
+Over the last decade, research on air quality–climate interactions and feedbacks has brought new attention from policy communities to the possibility of win-win mitigation policies that could both improve air quality and mitigate climate change, possibly also reducing the cost of interventions (Anenberg et al., 2012; Shindell et al., 2012, 2017b; Schmale et al., 2014a, b; Sadiq et al., 2017; Fay et al., 2018; Harmsen et al., 2020).
+Haines et al. (Haines et al., 2017) and Shindell et al. (2017b) connect the measures to mitigate SLCFs with the achievements of some of the SDGs.
+Indeed, most studies on co-benefits to date focus on the impacts of climate mitigation strategies, in particular to meet Nationally Determined Contributions (NDCs) and/or specific global temperature targets, on air quality and human health (West et al., 2013; Rao et al., 2016; Shindell et al., 2016, 2017b; Zhang et al., 2016; Chang et al., 2017; Haines et al., 2017; Li et al., 2018; Markandya et al., 2018; Williams et al., 2018; Xie et al., 2018; Lelieveld et al., 2019).
 Such co-benefits of climate mitigation for air quality and human health can offset the costs of the climate measures (Saari et al., 2015; Li et al., 2018).
-A growing number of studies analyse the co-benefits of current and planned air quality policies on LLGHGs and global and regional climate change impacts (Lund et al., 2014; Akimoto et al., 2015; Lee et al., 2016; Maione et al., 2016; Peng et al., 2017).
+A growing number of studies analyse the co-benefits of current and planned air-quality policies on LLGHGs and global and regional climate change impacts (Lund et al., 2014; Akimoto et al., 2015; Lee et al., 2016; Maione et al., 2016; Peng et al., 2017).

-This section assesses the effects of mitigating SLCFs, motivated by various objectives, discussing temperature response time, temperature and air quality attribution of SLCFs sources, and chosen mitigation approach.
-The effects of the measures, to contain the spread of COVID-19 in 2020, on air quality (AQ) and climate are discussed in cross-chapter Box 6.1 at the end of this section.
+This section assesses the effects of mitigating SLCFs, motivated by various objectives, discussing temperature response time, temperature and air-quality attribution of SLCFs sources, and chosen mitigation approach.
+The effects of the measures to contain the spread of COVID-19 in 2020 on air quality (AQ) and climate are discussed in Cross-Chapter Box 6.1 at the end of this section.

-Implications of lifetime on temperature response time horizon
+Implications of Lifetime on Temperature Response Time Horizon

-The effect over time on GSAT following a mitigation effort affecting emissions of LLGHGs or SLCFs depends on the lifetimes of the LLGHGs and SLCFs, their radiative efficiencies, how fast the emissions are reduced, how long reductions last (limited time or sustained reduction), and the inertia of the climate system itself.
+The effect over time on global surface air temperature (GSAT) following a mitigation effort affecting emissions of LLGHGs or SLCFs depends on the lifetimes of the LLGHGs and SLCFs, their radiative efficiencies, how fast the emissions are reduced, how long reductions last (limited time or sustained reduction), and the inertia of the climate system itself.
 Mitigation of SLCFs are often implemented through new legislation or technology standards for the different emission sectors and components, implying that reductions are sustained over time.